-Living with such a permanent sadness, always just one-step-away from tears, I was determined to accept what I couldn’t change and move forward, but how?!?!
-I wanted to be productive again…..not only for myself, but for others.
+Living with such a painful sadness, always just one-step-away from tears, I desperately wanted to accept what I couldn’t change.
+I needed to be productive again…..not only for myself, but for others.....
+But How?!?!?

 Because of endless moves and re-locations, much of my life has stayed hidden in storage boxes.
 It’s no coincidence that a simple cardboard box helped me shoulder much of the pain.

 One day, looking through a stack of old paperwork, I found the notes to an article I’d written about Visualization.
 Years before, living in Atlanta, I’d taken classes in Visualization.
 I learned that the mind has amazing powers-- undeveloped potential—powers that are totally unknown to medicine, drugs, and psychiatry.
 Glancing through my notes, I was inspired to close my eyes, clear my mind, and visualize my hurt.
-Over time, the power of Visualization has become a part of me.
-I refer to it as my coping mechanism.
+Over time, I reunited with the power of Visualization and now, I refer to it as my coping mechanism.

 Trust me, it’s not Voo-Doo or Witchcraft.
 It’s simply the art of practicing Mind over Matter.
 Everyone must find their mind's most-comfortable "setting"....a secure place that allows one to focus, without restrictions.
-Mine is to visualize myself sitting on the floor in front of a large, dark TV Screen.
+I always visualize myself sitting on the floor in front of a large, dark TV Screen.

 I sit quietly, close my eyes, and keep clearing my mind until my focus is centered on something bare, or blank.....like a large screen TV.
 I visualize myself sitting on the floor, watching a large screen TV that is attached to the wall.
 When I turn on the TV, everything is natural and, in color.
 I watch myself on the TV, sitting on the floor, surrounded by items that cause me to feel.....
 Loss, Sadness, Hurt, and Pain.
 I see all my hurt.....my children's long-ago baby pictures, memories, birthday cards and letters I received from them.
 I visualize myself touching their childhood drawings, spoken words, newspaper clippings, and so many items of their clothings.